niclui/writing/_posts/2021-12-31-Towards-autonomous-satellite-rendezvous-Semantic-segmentation-of-images-of-satellites.md

 ---
 title: Towards autonomous satellite rendezvous - semantic segmentation of images of satellites.
 description: A project that my team worked on for our Stanford CS230 project.
-Our contributions include generating a synthetic dataset of images of satellites and applying state-of-the-art semantic segmentation models to obtain benchmark results.
+Our contributions include generating a synthetic dataset of images of satellites and applying state-of-the-art segmentation models to obtain benchmark results.
 toc: true
 comments: true
 layout: post